 This comment also probably rules out versions of The Medium for systems like PS4 and Nintendo Switch, which wouldn't even be able to run it.
 As for PS5 and Google Stadia versions, they don't appear to be in the cards for the developer right now, but might be possible in the future.
-If you don't wait to wait though, just go with the Xbox Series X version or see if your PC and run it.

 As you can see in the video, much of The Medium is spent exploring and solving puzzles in a style similar to Silent Hill or Resident Evil.
 Still, the dual reality gimmick should set up some mind-bending scenarios that players will have to work their way through.
 In the video, we see Marianne mess with a clock in the real world to speed up time within the Spirit World, opening a path that allows Marianne to finish a puzzle and progress.

-What is the story of The Medium?
+What is The Medium's story?